Md-Mudassir/ColorsPhilosophy/README.md

 # ColorsPhilosophy
 Colors Philosophy list

-It diplays the colors and their meaning.
+It diplays different colors and their meaning, built using Bootstrap 4.3